Gradient Descent with Large Step Sizes: Chaos and Fractal Convergence Region: Conclusion

 \section{Conclusion}

 We offered a rigorous characterization of gradient descent with large step sizes in matrix factorization.
 Our results reveal two striking phenomena: near the convergence boundary, the selection of the minimizer is unpredictable, and adding regularization can induce a fractal convergence boundary that makes the convergence itself unpredictable.
-As a driver of this complexity, we suggested a covering map structure exhibited by the gradient update map on parameter regions where the inverse step size is not an eigenvalue of the Hessian of the loss.
+As a driver of this complexity, we suggested a covering map structure exhibited by the gradient descent update map on the parameter space.

 \paragraph{Limitations} Although our characterizations substantially expand the state of knowledge in non-convex overparametrized optimization in the particular setting of matrix factorization, further research is needed to rigorously characterize the dynamics of large-step-size gradient descent in other settings, such as general initializations, deep matrix factorization, or neural networks with nonlinear activation functions.
-We believe the contributed insights can aid in the development of such program.
+We believe the contributed insights can aid in the development of such programs.

-\paragraph{Future directions} We showed that at large step sizes there may not exist any simple algorithmic biases, but observed that biases could still be studied in a distribution sense.
+\paragraph{Future Directions} We showed that at large step sizes there may not exist any simple algorithmic biases, but observed that biases could still be studied in a distribution sense.
 Further analyzing the properties of the distribution over global minimizers that is induced by a distribution of initializations is an interesting direction for future work.
 In particular, are there cases in which the distribution is uniform over a subset of minimizers, or cases in which it will concentrate in a predictable way?

-\paragraph{Reproducibility statement} Code to reproduce our experiments is made available at \url{https://anonymous.4open.science/r/chaos-matrix-factorization-07C5}.
+\paragraph{Reproducibility Statement} Code to reproduce our experiments is made available at \url{https://github.com/shuangliang15/chaos-matrix-factorization}.